ProductsAntenna Products > Prime Focus Antennas

 Product Description

-Mi-Wave’s Prime Focus Antennas, including the 202 Series (Aluminum Reflectors) and 203 Series (Fiberglass Reflectors), are high-performance directional reflector antennas designed to deliver high gain, symmetrical beam patterns, and predictable radiation performance across RF, microwave, and millimeter-wave frequency bands.
+Mi-Wave’s Prime Focus Antennas, including the 202 Series aluminum reflector antennas and 203 Series fiberglass reflector antennas, are high-performance directional parabolic antennas designed to deliver high gain, symmetrical beam patterns, and predictable radiation characteristics across RF, microwave, and millimeter-wave frequency bands.

-The 202 Series aluminum prime focus antennas provide a rigid, lightweight solution with excellent electrical conductivity, making them well suited for laboratory environments, fixed installations, and applications requiring precise mechanical stability.
+The 202 Series aluminum prime focus antennas provide a rigid, lightweight reflector structure with excellent electrical conductivity.
+Aluminum construction ensures precise surface accuracy and stable mechanical alignment, making these antennas well suited for laboratory test setups, antenna measurement systems, radar calibration, and fixed RF installations requiring reliable and repeatable performance.

-Note: Consult Mi-Wave if material, plating, reflector size, feed configuration, orientation, or electrical parameters are critical to the application.
-Website information is provided for reference only.
-The prime focus antennas shown represent only a portion of Mi-Wave’s capabilities.
-Additional configurations, sizes, and frequency ranges are available upon request.
+Note: Consult Mi-Wave if material selection, plating options, reflector diameter, feed configuration, antenna orientation, or electrical parameters are critical to your application.
+The antennas shown on the website represent only a portion of Mi-Wave’s capabilities.
+Additional antenna sizes, custom reflector designs, and specialized frequency configurations are available upon request.

 Outlines & Drawings